zurii-07/Customer-Data-Insights-Power-BI--Dashboard/README.md

 # Customer-Data-Insights-Power-BI--Dashboard
-In this project I have used a dataset on a customer transactions for different products which I will analyse this data and build a Power BI Dashboard.
+In this project I have used two datasets on transactions made by customers for different products which I will analyse this data and build an insightful Power BI Dashboard.

 # 📊 Power BI Project Setup and Data Transformation Guide